graphcore/poptorch/docs/user_guide/debugging.rst

 training models.
 This is very useful for debugging conditions such as overflows, underflows or vanishing gradients.

 Numerous tensors are generated during model compilation.
-In order to have their values inspected, you first have to figure out their names.
+In order to inspect their values, you first have to find their names.
 You can retrieve the complete list of tensor names in your model by calling :py:func:`~poptorch.PoplarExecutor.getTensorNames`.
 Note that the model must first be compiled.